gustavotrott/inkdrop-copy-excel-paste-markdown/README.md

 # copy-excel-paste-markdown plugin for Inkdrop

-It enables you to copy selected rows and columns in Excel and paste as Markdown Table in Inkdrop.
+It enables you to copy selected cells in Excel and paste as markdown table in Inkdrop.

 ## Install